COVID-19 Guidances and Resources

 If you test positive, call your doctor, or find treatment near you.

 COVID-19 vaccines are safe and effective.
-For the best protection, everyone 6 months and older is recommended to stay up to date with their COVID-19 vaccines, which includes getting one booster for everyone aged 5 and older, and two boosters for those who are immunocompromised.
+For the best protection, everyone 6 months and older is recommended to stay up to date with their COVID-19 vaccines, which includes getting boosters, when applicable.
+Learn more about COVID-19 vaccines and boosters.

 COVID-19 TESTING AND VACCINATION